omartehsin1/KeepSafe/Pods/PMSuperButton/README.md

 2. Congratulations!

 ## Swift compatibility
-- If you use Swift 4 or higher, you can use the [latest release](https://github.com/pmusolino/PMSuperButton/releases).
+- If you use Swift 5 or higher, you can use the [latest release](https://github.com/pmusolino/PMSuperButton/releases).

+- If you use Swift 4, you can use the [release 2.2.0](https://github.com/pmusolino/PMSuperButton/releases/tag/2.2.0).

 - If you use Swift 3, you can use the [release 1.0.0](https://github.com/pmusolino/PMSuperButton/releases/tag/1.0.0).